omgnetwork/android-sdk/README.md

 })
 ```

-## Listen for the custom event
+## Listen for custom events

-The custom event is the special event that currently limited to the `TransactionRequest` and the `TransactionConsumption` event.
+Custom event are special events that are currently limited to the `TransactionRequest` and the `TransactionConsumption` event.
-All custom events will be a sub-class of the `SocketCustomEventCallback`. `SocketCustomEventCallback` is the **required** generic callback that you will need to pass its sub-class when joining to the channel for listening for the event.
+All custom events will be a sub-class of the `SocketCustomEventCallback`. `SocketCustomEventCallback` is a **required** generic callback that you will need to pass its sub-class when joining to the channel for listening to the events.
 All possible callbacks are the following:

 ### TransactionRequest Event